bretgeek/tfuz/README.md

  *   addClass - el.addClass('classname list');
  *   removeClass - el.removeClass('classlist');
  *   toggle -  toggle on or off a class
- *   rpx - remove px, em from numbers
+ *   rpx - remove px, em from numbers and return number.
- *   cs - return computed values
+ *   cs - return computed values.
  *   isString - return boolean if is a string.
  *   isFunction -  return boolean if is a function.
  *   isObject -  return boolean is an Object.